ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 visual volumetric video-based coding (V3C) parameter set: syntax structure containing syntax elements that apply to zero or more entire CVSs and may be referred to by syntax elements found in the V3C unit header.

-volumetric frame: set of 3D points specified by their cartesian coordinates and zero or more corresponding sets of attributes at a particular time instance.
+volumetric frame: set of 3D points specified by their Cartesian coordinates and zero or more corresponding sets of attributes at a particular time instance.

 ## Abbreviations {#abbreviations}